AuroraMaster/react-native-ohos-library/en/react-native-secure-key-store.md

 });

 export default AppDemo;
 ```
-## Using Codegen
-Version >= @react-native-ohos/react-native-secure-key-store@2.0.11, which has been adapted to codegen-lib to generate bridge code.

-This library has been adapted to Codegen.
-Before using it, you need to actively execute the generation of third-party library bridge code.
-For details, please refer to the Codegen Usage Documentation.

 ## Link

 This step is a guide for manually configuring native dependencies.

-First, you need to open the HarmonyOS project harmony in the project using DevEco Studio.
+First, you need to use DevEco Studio to open the HarmonyOS project `harmony` in the project.

-### Add overrides field to oh-package.json in the project root directory
+### 1. Add overrides field to `oh-package.json` in the project root directory

 ```json
 {